angular-ui/bootstrap/src/tooltip/docs/readme.md

   Note: this attribute is no longer observable.
 See `tooltip-enable`.
 - `tooltip-enable`: Is it enabled?
 It will enable or disable the configured `tooltip-trigger`.
-- `tooltip-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?
+- `tooltip-append-to-body`_(Default: false)_: Should the tooltip be appended to `$body` instead of the parent element?
+Note that the presence of this attribute without a value implies `true`.
 - `tooltip-class`: Custom class to be applied to the tooltip.
 - `tooltip-is-open` <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: false)_: